Daniel-KM/Omeka-S-module-Access/README.md

 An option in the config can be used to use it with or without the restricted access.

-To create an embargo on a file, simply set the dates in `curation:start` and/or `curation:end`.
+To create an embargo on a file, simply set the dates in the advanced tab or use properties `curation:start` and/or `curation:end`, or the ones specified in the config.

-It is recommended to use the datatype "numeric timestamp" from the module [Numeric Datatypes], but a literal is fine.
+If you use a property to define the date of the embargo, it is recommended to use the datatype "numeric timestamp" from the module [Numeric Datatypes], but a literal is fine.
 The date must be an iso one (`2022-03-14`).
 A time can be set too (`2022-03-14T12:34:56`).

-A check is automatically done when an anonymous visitor or a restricted user is accessing a restricted file.
-In that case, the media may be set public automatically when the embargo is finished.
-For all other cases, a job may be run, for example once a day.
-A cron task can be used through the script designed to run task of the module [Easy Admin].
+A check is automatically done when an anonymous visitor or a restricted user is accessing a file.

-The job does not update the resource when the visibility is not logical, for example when the resource have been set public with a date of end of embargo.
-Of course, don't set a date of end of embargo if the record is not ready or when it should remain private.

 ### Management of requests

-If you choose modes `global` or `ip`, there is nothing to do more.
-Once users are authenticated as guest or by ip, they will be able to see the files.
+If you choose modes `ip`, `guest`, or `external`, there is nothing to do more.
+Once users are authenticated or authorized, they will be able to see the files.

-In the case of the individual mode, there are two ways to process.
+In the case of the single modes `user`, `email` or `token`, there are two ways to process.

-- The admin can made some medias available directly in the menu "Access Resource" in the sidebar.
-Simply add a new access, select a resource and a user, and he will be able to view it.
-A token is created too: it allows visitors without guest account to see the resource.
+- The admin can made some item sets, items or medias available directly in the menu "Access requests" in the sidebar.
+Simply add a new access, select a resource and a user, a email or a token, and the person will be able to view it.

-- The guest user can request an access to a resource they want.
-It can be done directly via a button, for logged users, or via a contact form for the anonymous people.
-The contact form may be added by the module [Contact Us].
-  After the request, the admin will receive an email, and he can accept or reject the request.
+- The user or visitor can request an access to a specific resource.
+It can be done directly via a button, for logged users, or via a contact form for the anonymous visitors.
+The contact form may be added by this module or the module [Contact Us].
+After the request, the admin will receive an email to accept or reject the request.

-There are forms in a tab for each media and in the left sidebar.

-The module allows another access mode, by token.
-This mode is available only in the "individual" mode currently.
-You can find them on access view/edit page.
+Once accepted, the requester will receive an email with an url to click, that will add a session cookie that will allow to browse the selected resources.

-In public front-end, a dashboard is added for guest users.
-The link is available in the guest user board (`/s/my-site/guest/access-resource`).
+In public front-end, a dashboard is added for visitors: `/s/my-site/access-request`.
+Guest users have a specific board too: `/s/my-site/guest/access-request`.

 TODO
 ----

-- [ ] Add a feature to uncouple visibility and access (manage them separetely).
+- [x] Add a feature to uncouple visibility and access (manage them separetely).
 Make this the default mode?
-- [ ] Make metadata or resource hidden, not only files (so a more restricted type of access).
+- [x] Make metadata or resource hidden, not only files (so a more restricted type of access).
-- [ ] Make resources available by token in global mode.
+- [x] Make resources available by token in global mode.
-- [ ] Make resources available by token only, not login (like module Contribute).
+- [x] Make resources available by token only, not login (like module Contribute).
-- [x] Make non-exclusive mode "ip" and "individual".
+- [x] Make non-exclusive mode "ip" and "user".
 - [ ] Fix ip check for ipv6.
 - [ ] Use Omeka Store instead of local file system.
 - [x] Manage ip by item set or by user instead of sites?
-- [ ] Store openess in a specific table for performance and to manage embargo easier.
+- [x] Store openess in a specific table for performance and to manage embargo easier.
-- [ ] Manage the case where the embargo dates are private.
+- [x] Manage the case where the embargo dates are private.
-- [ ] Add a mode to check for a specific value in the reserved access property instead of exist/not exist.
+- [x] Add a mode to check for a specific value in the reserved access property instead of exist/not exist.
 - [x] Reindexation (trigger event) when embargo is updated automatically.
-- [ ] Recheck all new features with mode "individual".
+- [x] Recheck all new features with modes "individual".
+- [x] Manage embargo dates separately from the property values.

 Warning